-- Environmental Sustainability: natural capital assets and environmental protection
+- Environmental Sustainability: natural capital assets and environmental protection;

-- Social Sustainability: social justice and equity
+- Social Sustainability: social justice and equity; and

-- Economic Sustainability: economic stability and efficiency
+- Economic Sustainability: economic stability and efficiency.

 These three pillars have been incorporated into the Town of Gibsons’ Official Community Plan and Strategic Plan:

 - Click here for more information on the Official Community Plan